eilvelia/tdl/README.md

 - `Error while reading RSA public key`

-You can get this error if libtdjson is dynamically linked against OpenSSL and some of the symbols got resolved into Node.js instead of the system OpenSSL.
+You can get this error if libtdjson is dynamically linked against OpenSSL, and some of the symbols got resolved into Node.js instead of the system OpenSSL.
 This error should not occur if you use `prebuilt-tdlib`.